2009 Bronx terrorism plot: Reactions and aftermath

 A man believed to be the same Shahed Hussain subsequently founded and operated the limousine company implicated in the 2018 Schoharie limousine crash in upstate New York, which killed 18 aboard the vehicle and two bystanders.
 However, Hussain had left the United States when the crash occurred, and U.S. investigators were unable to locate, question, or positively tie him to the accident.
 The crash was attributed to slipshod vehicle maintenance by Hussain's company and lax oversight by New York state regulators.
-In a 2021 plea bargain, Shahed's son Nauman Hussain, who managed day-to-day operations at the company, pleaded guilty to 20 counts of criminally negligent homicide for his role in the crash, but the plea bargain was rescinded in August 2022 after the judge at his sentencing demanded that he serve prison time.
+In a 2021 plea bargain, Shahed's son Nauman Hussain—who managed day-to-day operations at the company—pleaded guilty to 20 counts of criminally negligent homicide for his role in the crash, and was sentenced to five to fifteen years in state prison in 2023.

 In 2022, U.S. Representatives Elise Stefanik and Paul Tonko called on the FBI to reveal whether it had any knowledge of Shahed Hussain's activities with the limousine company before the crash.
 At an April 2022 hearing of the House Intelligence Committee, Stefanik questioned FBI director Christopher A. Wray about whether Hussain's history as an informant may have led the bureau to protect him from consequences for the limousine company's extensive history of regulatory violations, but Wray refused to answer directly, citing confidentiality concerns.
 In August, Stefanik told Fox News that she had not received any response from the bureau, and a spokeswoman for Tonko stated likewise when asked by the Albany Times Union.

+On July 27, 2023, a federal judge in the Southern District of New York granted a motion by 3 of the 4 defendants for compassionate release.
+The New York Times was unable to locate Shahed Hussain for comment, saying he was believed to be in Pakistan.
+On January 19, 2024, McMahon ordered the compassionate release of Cromitie, the last defendant still in prison, calling his alleged leadership "inconceivable" and calling Hussain "very unpleasant" and a "villain."